 - A black t-shirt with sleeves must be worn under the uniform shirt (no sleeveless tanks).
 A design is permissible if it is not visible under the uniform.
 Thermal long-sleeve shirts are also permitted for colder performances.

-- Shorts or boxers must be worn under the uniforms as there are no dressing rooms and all members change together.
+- Shorts must be worn under the uniforms as there are no dressing rooms and all members change together.
 Black tights, leggings, or thermals are permitted under the uniform for colder performances.